donotfold/code-library/angular/services/apicall.md

 # Angular ApiCall service

 This Angular service can be usefull for ajax calls.
-You should use promises to be good, but this methods (with callback functions) work too.
+You should use promises to be good, but these methods (with callback functions) work too.

 ## Code